 Research background

-Gallbladder cancer (GBC) is an aggressive biliary tract cancer with only 10% cases amenable to resection at presentation with dismal overall 5-year survival of less than 15% after surgery.
-Even after surgical resection overall survival (OS) has been poor due to high rates of recurrence.
-With advancements in surgical approach and systemic therapy, multimodality approach has a potential to obtain favorable outcomes in this aggressive disease, however there is paucity of data in literature for its uniform application.
+Gallbladder cancer (GBC) is an aggressive biliary tract cancer with only 10% of cases amenable to resection at presentation with a dismal overall 5-year survival of less than 15% after surgery.
+Even after surgical resection, overall survival (OS) has been poor due to high rates of recurrence.
+With advancements in surgical approach and systemic therapy, multimodality approach has a potential to obtain favorable outcomes in this aggressive disease; however, there is a paucity of data in the literature for its uniform application.

 Research motivation